amithnagh/tv-maze-assessment/README.md

 # TvShows

-You can now browse all your favorite TV shows here.
-Shows are displayed based on Top Rated and Genre.
+You can now browse all your favorite TV shows here.The application have two pages, a dashboard page and a show detail page.
 You can also search for a show.
+Show details are fetched using the TV maze api `tvmaze.com/api`.This application is tested on chrome, edge and IE11 and is also mobile responsive.

 ## Pre-Requisites